KevReece/Dungeon/README.md

 ## About

-This is a dungeon crawler writen in AngularJS
+This is a dungeon crawler written in AngularJS

 ## Build

 Run `ng build`.
-The build artifacts will be stored in the `dist/` directory.
+The build artefacts will be stored in the `dist/` directory.

 ## Running tests